Menopause is a natural biological process that every woman goes through and marks the end of menstrual cycles.

 Hot flushes start when blood vessels near the skin’s surface get larger to help you lose heat and cool off.
 This then lowers the body temperature.

-Hot flushes result from hormonal changes in the body, and is likely to be from a rapid decrease in oestrogen.
+Hot flushes result from hormonal changes in the body and are likely to be from a rapid decrease in oestrogen.

 A lot of women do not want to take HRT (Hormone Replacement Therapy) or are unable to take HRT for medical reasons.
 There are ways that you can control your hot flushes naturally.